User experience (UX) is best described as:

 The customer journey should be clear and easy, without unnecessary clicks, slow loading times, overloaded copy or inconvenient navigation.
 If a site does have these features, it can lead to a frustrating experience for the end user because the usability of the site isn’t intuitive.

-The website should have the right look and feel in-line with the company or charities’s branding to make the experience both easy and enjoyable for the user.
-If users have a positive experience navigating and browsing your site, they are more likely to return to your site in the future.
+The website should have the right look and feel, in line with the company or charity’s branding, to make the user experience easy and enjoyable.
+If users have a positive experience navigating and browsing your site, they are more likely to return to it in the future.

 The design and layout should be presented in a way that can be accessed by all users, whether that is someone with a disability or with differing levels of technical literacy.
 Also, with the ever-increasing reliance on mobile devices, it is vital to design any new site or web presence with mobile user experience at the forefront.

-Now you're caught up with the foundations of UX, they can be applied across your entire site.
+Now that you've grasped the foundations of UX, you can apply them to your entire site.
 Prioritise your improvements by starting with global elements seen across the site.

 The importance of ‘global elements’